Software Development Life Cycle (SDLC) Explained: Phases, Models & Best Practices (2025)

 A healthy SDLC includes feedback loops from production back into planning and design, so the product keeps evolving instead of decaying.

 SDLC phases are the what.
-SDLC models are the how – ways of organising those phases.
+SDLC models are the how — ways of organising those phases.
+Most real organisations use a hybrid, but understanding the pure models helps you make trade-offs.

-11. SDLC in Agile & DevOps Teams
+12. SDLC in Agile & DevOps teams

-That usually means:
+In practice, that usually means:

 A lightweight SDLC for small projects might look like:

-What is the Software Development Life Cycle in one sentence?
+What is SDLC in one sentence?

 Is SDLC only for big organisations?

-How much documentation do I need for SDLC?
+How much documentation do I need?

 Key SDLC & software terms (quick glossary)